Unused evidence raises doubt over Morecambe man's conviction

 I would like to apologise and thank everybody for their patience and co-operation during this investigation, particularly during the disruption caused by the first raid on Lune street.

-A number of witness statements that were never shown to the jury have now come to light and this has cast serious doubt on the conviction, these statements were never used in court and were not made available to the defendant, the statements show other motives previously denied in court. it allows the incident to be timelined and shows how little work went into the preparation of the defense.
+A number of witness statements that were never shown to the jury have now come to light and this has cast serious doubt on the conviction and the credibility of the "victim", these statements were never used in court and were not made available to the defendant, the statements (previously denied in court). allow the incident to be timelined and shows how little work went into the preparation of the defense.

 This case has never been about public safety, innocence or guilt or who has done what, the raid in 2010 disrupted a lot of people and cost a lot of money and that needed to be justified, to do so the police lied about the danger to the public.
 In desperation, Sergeant Clive O'Beirne and other police officers involved in this case behaved like gamblers chasing their losses following the raid and were willing to do anything to get a conviction.
 There is always a danger of allowing convictions on circumstantial evidence alone.
 The evidence is often cherry-picked and so much evidence is never shown to the jury.
 It is important that when giving a statement to the police that people check that what is in the statement is what they have actually said before they sign it.